AMSAT-NA/PacSatSW/README.md

 ```
 Then go back then forward in the installer to rerun the dependency check until all were met.

-However, on Ubuntu v24 many of these dependancies have been depreciated.
+However, on modern Linux, like Ubuntu v24, many of these dependancies have been depreciated.
 Your first roadblock is a requirement for Python 2.7.
 You can install the old python with:
 ```
 echo "deb http://archive.ubuntu.com/ubuntu jammy universe" | sudo tee /etc/apt/sources.list.d/jammy-universe.list
 sudo apt update